Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/New-AzBatchTask.md

 ```

 ## DESCRIPTION
-The **New-AzureBatchTask** cmdlet creates an Azure Batch task under the job specified by the *JobId* parameter or the *Job* parameter.
+The **New-AzBatchTask** cmdlet creates an Azure Batch task under the job specified by the *JobId* parameter or the *Job* parameter.

 ## EXAMPLES

 ### Example 1: Create a Batch task
 ```
-PS C:\>New-AzureBatchTask -JobId "Job-000001" -Id "Task23" -CommandLine "cmd /c dir /s" -BatchContext $Context
+PS C:\>New-AzBatchTask -JobId "Job-000001" -Id "Task23" -CommandLine "cmd /c dir /s" -BatchContext $Context
 ```

 This command creates a task that has the ID Task23 under the job that has the ID Job-000001.
 The task runs the specified command.
-Use the **Get-AzureRmBatchAccountKeys** cmdlet to assign a context to the $Context variable.
+Use the **Get-AzBatchAccountKeys** cmdlet to assign a context to the $Context variable.

 ### Example 2: Create a Batch task
 ```
-PS C:\> $autoUser = New-Object Microsoft.Azure.Commands.Batch.Models.PSAutoUserSpecification -ArgumentList @("Task", "Admin") PS C:\> $userIdentity = New-Object Microsoft.Azure.Commands.Batch.Models.PSUserIdentity $autoUser PS C:\>Get-AzureBatchJob -Id "Job-000001" -BatchContext $Context | New-AzureBatchTask -Id "Task26" -CommandLine "cmd /c echo hello > newFile.txt" -UserIdentity $userIdentity -BatchContext $Context
+PS C:\> $autoUser = New-Object Microsoft.Azure.Commands.Batch.Models.PSAutoUserSpecification -ArgumentList @("Task", "Admin") PS C:\> $userIdentity = New-Object Microsoft.Azure.Commands.Batch.Models.PSUserIdentity $autoUser PS C:\>Get-AzBatchJob -Id "Job-000001" -BatchContext $Context | New-AzBatchTask -Id "Task26" -CommandLine "cmd /c echo hello > newFile.txt" -UserIdentity $userIdentity -BatchContext $Context
 ```

-This command gets the Batch job that has the ID Job-000001 by using the **Get-AzureBatchJob** cmdlet.
+This command gets the Batch job that has the ID Job-000001 by using the **Get-AzBatchJob** cmdlet.
 The command passes that job to the current cmdlet by using the pipeline operator.
 The command creates a task that has the ID Task26 under that job.
 The task runs the specified command by using elevated permissions.

 ### Example 3: Add a collection of tasks to the specified job by using the pipeline
 ```
-PS C:\>$Context = Get-AzureRmBatchAccountKeys -AccountName "ContosoBatchAccount"
+PS C:\>$Context = Get-AzBatchAccountKeys -AccountName "ContosoBatchAccount"
-PS C:\> $Task01 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task23", "cmd /c dir /s") PS C:\> $Task02 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task24", "cmd /c dir /s") PS C:\> Get-AzureBatchJob -Id "Job-000001" -BatchContext $Context | New-AzureBatchTask -Tasks @($Task01, $Task02) -BatchContext $Context
+PS C:\> $Task01 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task23", "cmd /c dir /s") PS C:\> $Task02 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task24", "cmd /c dir /s") PS C:\> Get-AzBatchJob -Id "Job-000001" -BatchContext $Context | New-AzBatchTask -Tasks @($Task01, $Task02) -BatchContext $Context
 ```

-The first command creates an object reference to the account keys for the batch account named ContosoBatchAccount by using **Get-AzureRmBatchAccountKeys**.
+The first command creates an object reference to the account keys for the batch account named ContosoBatchAccount by using **Get-AzBatchAccountKeys**.
 The command stores this object reference in the $Context variable.
 The next two commands create **PSCloudTask** objects by using the New-Object cmdlet.
 The commands store the tasks in the $Task01 and $Task02 variables.
-The final command gets the Batch job that has the ID Job-000001 by using **Get-AzureBatchJob**.
+The final command gets the Batch job that has the ID Job-000001 by using **Get-AzBatchJob**.
 Then the command passes that job to the current cmdlet by using the pipeline operator.
 The command adds a collection of tasks under that job.
 The command uses the context stored in $Context.

 ### Example 4: Add a collection of tasks to the specified job
 ```
-PS C:\>$Context = Get-AzureRmBatchAccountKeys -AccountName "ContosoBatchAccount"
+PS C:\>$Context = Get-AzBatchAccountKeys -AccountName "ContosoBatchAccount"
-PS C:\> $Task01 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task23", "cmd /c dir /s") PS C:\> $Task02 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task24", "cmd /c dir /s") PS C:\> New-AzureBatchTask -JobId "Job-000001" -Tasks @($Task01, $Task02) -BatchContext $Context
+PS C:\> $Task01 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task23", "cmd /c dir /s") PS C:\> $Task02 = New-Object Microsoft.Azure.Commands.Batch.Models.PSCloudTask("Task24", "cmd /c dir /s") PS C:\> New-AzBatchTask -JobId "Job-000001" -Tasks @($Task01, $Task02) -BatchContext $Context
 ```

-The first command creates an object reference to the account keys for the batch account named ContosoBatchAccount by using **Get-AzureRmBatchAccountKeys**.
+The first command creates an object reference to the account keys for the batch account named ContosoBatchAccount by using **Get-AzBatchAccountKeys**.
 The command stores this object reference in the $Context variable.
 The next two commands create **PSCloudTask** objects by using the New-Object cmdlet.
 The commands store the tasks in the $Task01 and $Task02 variables.